 A single table tournament.

 Someone who has lost money is said to be stuck.
-"I was going to leave sooner, but I was stuck $130, and I wanted to get some of that money back."
+"I was going to leave sooner, but I was stuck $130 and I wanted to win some of that money back"

-When someone draws against the odds (or draws at all, really) to beat your hand and hits, you are the victim of a suckout.
-It is also sometimes used about a person, "You're suck a suckout!".
+When someone draws against the odds to beat your hand and hits, you are the victim of a suckout.
+It is also sometimes used about a person, "You're such a suckout!"

 1. Tight Aggressive player

 To become quiet and pensive for a time while making a decision.